caribou/caribou/templates.md

 Caribou comes with a built-in template rendering system called [antlers](https://github.com/caribou/antlers).
-When a defined page specifies a `:template` key, it will search for the given template in the `resources/templates` directory of your project and associate a function to render that template into the incoming request in a controller action under the `:template` key.
-When that action calls `caribou.app.controller/render`, it will look for this function under the `:template` key and pass it the map `render` receives as its main argument.
-This is reflected in the canonical controller action pattern of usage:
+When a defined page specifies a `:template` key, then at render time it will search for the given template in the `resources/templates` directory of your project.
+If found, it will render that template by substituting in values from the map given to render.
+In this way, the map given to render provides an environment of bindings accessible from inside the template.

+The simplest usage of `render` passes the request in directly, so that any value in the request is accessible in the template:

 ```clj
 (defn some-action